 New research methods will be addressed alongside more advanced aspects of the methods taught during the foundation courses of the bachelor.

-The practicals and seminars will take place with the following structure (almost) every day:
+The practicals and seminars will take place in block 2 with the following structure (almost) every day:

 2 hours of practicals.